-Create Document: Click on “Create document” button and fill in the details of the parties.
-You can click the "Fill with Member’s Information" button to complete the party’s information with your personal or business information saved to your account.
+Fill in the details of the parties.
+You can click the "Fill with Member’s Information" button to complete it with information saved to your account.

 Please fill in any additional information by following the step-by-step guide on the left hand side of the preview document and click the "Next" button.